0xDarkSky/Traffic-Confuser/README.md

 You can edit the sample.txt file to other websites you want.

 Support on Linux and Termux.
-(Might work Windows and MacOS, not tested")
+(Might work on Windows and MacOS, not tested")